djangify/our-spot/TESTING.md

  ## HTML Testing

- There were a few lines of code that were left over the 79 characters usually expected because errors happened when they were changed.
-Below is one example:
+ There were a line of code that has been left over the 79 characters usually expected because errors happened when they were changed.

  List.html page - line 16 - linter highlights 6 problems.
 When attempts were made to make changes to this line, including making it shorter, the images disappeared so it was left in place.
 CSS was included to avoid conflict with images on the location page using the same Bootstrap class.